-Ex-PWP agent Noah First is grudgingly settling into life as a civilian when his boss assigns him one of those cases, like the ones he used to do for the government.
+Psychic ex-government agent Noah First is grudgingly settling into life as a civilian when his boss assigns him one of those cases, like the ones he used to do for the government.
 Given the job of tracking down a stolen painting, Noah finds more than he bargained for when murder is involved.
 It’s his power to see the past in places where emotions run high, and when he tracks the painting down to a touristy mining town, he lands in serious trouble.
 A phantom, Lara—a woman he can’t resist, and a killer are on the loose.
 Will Noah find what he’s looking for, or will he end up one more ghost before it’s all over?

 “Enjoy your stay.”
 Lara nodded to the elderly couple and locked their credit card receipt in the old-fashioned register.
 The nine-room inn, once an infamous saloon and brothel, now boasted polished pinewood floors, comfortable southwestern décor intermixed with nineteenth-century antiques, and the modern conveniences of air-conditioning, spa bathrooms, and a state-of-the-art kitchen Lara used to its fullest.
 Nine rooms of rental bliss for those who wanted the real Southwestern atmosphere of a brothel done in tasteful hues and tacky tassels.
 Lara had loved the place the minute she’d laid eyes on it six months ago.